portlandcodeschool/jsi/_posts/00-01-02-fundamentals.md

 jshint myfile.js
 {% endhighlight %}

-You can also install the [SublimeLinter](http://www.sublimelinter.com/en/latest/) plugin for Sublime Text to get -obnoxious- helpful jshint notes right in your editor.
+You can also install the [SublimeLinter](http://www.sublimelinter.com/en/latest/) plugin for Sublime Text to get obnoxious--err, I mean, _helpful_ jshint notes right in your editor.

-## Challenges

-- Write a function that takes two arguments, both numbers, and returns some text describing the sum.
-For instance, `sum(7, 5)` should return `"The sum of 7 and 5 is 12"`.
-- Write a function that subtracts two numbers.
-For instance, `difference(7, 5)` should return `"The difference between 7 and 5 is 2"`.
-- Write a function that takes two people objects and logs a message about them meeting each other for the first time.
-For instance, `introduce(john, sara)` would return something like `"John met Sara and said the color is green is awesome"`.
-- Change `difference` so that it never returns negative numbers.
-For instance, both `difference(5, 7)` and `difference(7, 5)` should return `2`.

-## Stepping Through Execution
+### Stepping Through Execution

 Often it's helpful to walk through pieces of code step by step, the same way the computer is working through it.
 You'll find that you can sometimes better understand what's happening this way, and also may discover solutions to problems in your code.